jitendrakyadav/pgmsolutions/readme.txt

          c. "git checkout mybranch" or "git checkout develop" /* As develop is the integration branch and most updated one */
          d. "git pull origin mybranch" or "git pull origin develop"
          e.
-Cut your branch from this "develop" branch and complete your task
+Cut your branch from this "develop" branch and complete your task.

 6. Branching Strategy: Follow as per in a-successful-git-branching-model-chart.pdf
    A. Git, by default, provides already created "master" branch with infinite lifetime.